prof-rossetti/intro-to-python/exercises/web-app/checkpoints/1-modular-org.md

 If we add dozens of additional routes, this single file approach will become harder to maintain.
 Also when we deploy the app to a Heroku server, the server will be looking for a different organizational structure.

-So let's adopt a more modular organizational structure, whereby we'll move the app into a new directory and split the routing logic across multiple files.

 ### Application Factory Pattern

-Let's implement the Flask ["application factory pattern"](https://flask.palletsprojects.com/en/1.1.x/patterns/appfactories/) where we define our application inside a function.
-Among other benefits, this can help us test the app later.
+So let's adopt a more modular organizational structure, using the Flask ["application factory pattern"](https://flask.palletsprojects.com/en/1.1.x/patterns/appfactories/), whereby we'll move the web app into a new directory and split the routing logic across multiple files.
+Among other maintenance benefits, this can help us test and deploy the app later.

 Create a new subdirectory in your repo called "web_app" with a file called "\_\_init_\_.py" and place the following contents inside: